-7. Satisfactory ratings on forms for approved field experiences in a variety of settings.
+7. Satisfactory ratings on approved clinical experiences in a variety of settings totaling a minimum of 140 hours.

-8. Submission and approval of electronic Portfolio through LiveText.TM

-9. Students must complete a criminal history background check through an approved Alabama State Department of Education service provider AND provide the designated College of Education official documentation of having cleared the criminal history background check.
-A candidate whose suitability determination precludes admission to a State-approved teacher education program has the right to due process procedures in accordance with Rule 290- 3-2-.22, Revocation and Suspension of Certificates and Unsuitability Determinations.

-10. Submission of five disposition rating forms from instructors of the previous two semesters.

-11. Submission of a passing score on Faulkner's ETSPP test.

-12. Satisfactory completion of AQT Math test.

-13. Satisfactory interview with a designated faculty member from the College of Education.

-14. Satisfactory interview with the Teacher Education Committee.
+- 8. Submission and approval of electronic Portfolio through LiveText.TM - 9.
+Completion of background check and fingerprinting.
+The ALSDE requires a criminal background check with the application for certification.
+Students must register for fingerprints at www.cogentid.com/AL. A fee will be required upon registration.
+Students must then take their registration paperwork to designated locations to be printed.
+A candidate whose suitability determination precludes admission to a Stateapproved teacher education program has the right to due process procedures in accordance with Rule 290-3-2-.22, Revocation and Suspension of Certificates and Unsuitability Determinations. - 10.
+Submission of approved disposition rating checklists (students must have a completed rating checklist from each teacher from semester prior to application and each teacher from current semester, as well as one rating checklist from Dean of the College of Education). - 11.
+Submission of a passing score on Faulkner's ETSPP test. - 12.
+Satisfactory completion of AQT Math test. - 13.
+Satisfactory interview with a designated faculty member from the College of Education. - 14.
+Satisfactory interview with the Teacher Education Committee.

-Incomplete and late applications will not be accepted for review.
-Each student will be notified in writing after the close of the semester as to whether his or her application for admission to the Teacher Education Program has been accepted.
-A student whose application for admission is accepted will become a teacher candidate.
-A student whose application is denied is responsible for meeting with his or her advisor and reapplying the following semester or when all requirements have been met.
-Please see the College of Education Certification Officer with any questions regarding the Teacher Education Program admission process.
+Any application that does not meet all necessary requirements will not be accepted.
+Students whose application is denied are responsible for reapplying the following eligible semester.
+Please see the College of Education Certification Officer with any questions regarding the admission process.

-Internship Program Admission, Gateway 3
+Candidates who cannot be admitted to the Teacher Education Program due to a low GPA are encouraged to take or retake courses in the general studies in order to increase their GPA to at least a 2.50.

+INTERNSHIP PROGRAM ADMISSION, GATEWAY 3

 The Internship is the culminating experience for a candidate in the Teacher Education Program.
-The Internship is a full semester placement in a P-12 school classroom setting within a 50 mile radius of the University.
+The Internship is a full semester placement in a P12 school classroom setting that includes twenty days of full-time teaching responsibility within a 50 mile radius of the University.

-Because the Internship is such a time consuming experience, teacher candidates are not allowed to enroll in other classes, be employed, or engage in significant social club or extracurricular activities during the Internship experience unless specifically approved by the Teacher Education Committee.
-Candidates should apply for admission to the Internship Program by submitting a formal application along with a onepage autobiography by the announced deadline at the beginning of each fall and spring semester.
-Directions for obtaining the application forms for admission into the Internship Program can be secured from the College of Education Office.
-All applicants will be required to complete various deadlines throughout the rest of the semester of application culminating in a formal interview with the faculty.
+Because the Internship is such a time consuming experience, candidates are not allowed to enroll in other classes, be employed, or engage in significant social club or extracurricular activities during the Internship experience unless specifically approved by the Teacher Education Committee.
+Candidates should apply for admission to the Internship Program by submitting a formal application along with a one-page autobiography by the announced deadline at the beginning of each Fall and Spring semester.
+Application forms for admission into the Internship Program can be secured from the College of Education Office.
+All applicants will be required to complete various deadlines throughout the rest of the semester of application culminating in a formal interview with the TEC.
 All Internship Program requirements must be submitted to the College of Education Certification Officer for processing.